GamerA1-99/HackDVB-GUI/README.md

 * **Video Converter:** Re-encode files to standard formats.

-* **Remux to TS:** Quickly repackage .mp4 or .mkv amoung other files into a .ts container without re-encoding.
+* **Remux to TS:** Quickly repackage .mp4 or .mkv among other files into a .ts container without re-encoding.

 * **Bitrate Converter:** Re-encode files to a different bitrate.